zillerium/tim/README.md

 instance for mining, run it with all your usual flags, extended by:

 ```
-$ timd <usual-flags> --mine  --minertype=<G><B><C> --minerthreads=1 --timsbase=0x0000000000000000000000000000000000000000
+$ timd <usual-flags> --mine=<G><B><C> --minerthreads=1 --timsbase=0x0000000000000000000000000000000000000000
 ```

 Which will start mining bocks and transactions on a single CPU thread, crediting all proceedings to the account specified by `--timsbase`.
+You can select miner type (`--mine`).
+1 will start a graph miner, 2 will start a block consensus miner, and 3 will start challenger.
 You can further tune the mining by changing the default gas limit blocks converge to (`--targetgaslimit`) and the price transactions are accepted at (`--gasprice`).
-You can select miner type (`--minertype`).
-1 will start a graph miner, 2 will start a block consensus miner, and 3 will start challenger.

 ## Contribution